4.2 Word Order Patterns

 Word-order checklist

-• Follow the example order, even when it differs from English.
+• Follow the example order even when it sounds wrong in English.

 Test Your Knowledge

-Practice-style sentence: dak tor miv means soldier sees map.
-If dak is soldier, tor is sees, and miv is map, what order is shown?
+Practice-style sentence: dak tor miv means soldier sees map, where dak is soldier, tor is sees, and miv is map.
+What order is shown?

 A